W3rni0/RACTF_2020/readme.md

  	for i in range(len(width)):
  			ihdr[width_index - i] = bytearray(b'\x00')[0]
  ```
- most of the code is just to because using bytearrays is difficult, running it will give us the following:
+ most of the code is just handling with bytearrays, running it will give us the following:

  ![](assets//images//dimension_loading_3.png)

-we can see that the script found only one match, which is great because the only thing left for us to do is replace the dimension in the image with this dimension and we hopefully done, the hexdump should look now like that (different in the second row):
+we can see that the script found only one match, which is great because the only thing left for us to do is replace the dimension in the image with this dimension and we hopefully done, the hexdump should look now like this (different in the second row):

 ![](assets//images//dimension_loading_4.png)

-By trying to view the image again we get:
+and by trying to view the image again we get:

 ![](assets//images//dimension_loading_5.png)

-and we got our flag.
+and we got the flag.

 **Resources:**
 * PNG format specification (long version): https://www.w3.org/TR/2003/REC-PNG-20031110/